 (a) To encourage and promote quality in the breeding and welfare of the purebred Cane Corso and to do all possible to bring their natural qualities to perfection;

 (b) To encourage the organization of independent local specialty Clubs in those localities where there are sufficient fanciers of the breed to meet the requirements of The American Kennel Club;

 (c) To urge members and breeders to accept the standard of the breed as approved by The American Kennel Club as the only standard of excellence by which Cane Corsos shall be judged;

 (d) To do all in its power to protect and advance the interests of the breed and to encourage sportsmanlike competition at dog shows, obedience trials, and companion events;

-(e) To conduct sanctioned matches, specialty shows, obedience trials, and companion events under the Rules and Regulations of The American Kennel Club.
+(e) To conduct sanctioned matches, specialty shows, obedience trials, companion events, and any other event for which the club is eligible under the Rules and Regulations of The American Kennel Club.

-(f) To rescue abandoned, abused or displaced Cane Corsos and place them in permanent new homes.
+(f) To support independent rescues dedicated to the rescue of abandoned, abused or displaced Cane Corsos.

 (g) To educate members and non-members alike about ownership of the Cane Corso breed.

 Section 3.
 The Club shall not be conducted or operated for profit; no part of any profits or remainder or residue from dues or donations to the Club shall inure to the benefit of any member or individual.

 Section 4.
 The members of the Club shall adopt bylaws, and from time to time, may revise such bylaws as may be required to carry out these objects.
 These Bylaw are subject to and governed by the State of Florida Not-For-Profit Corporation Laws and the Articles of Incorporation of the State of Florida.
 In the event of a direct conflict between the provisions of these bylaws and the mandatory provisions of the Florida State Not-For-Profit Corporation Laws, the Florida State Not-For-Profit Corporation Act will be controlling.”